Washing your hands is one of the simplest, yet most effective, things you can do to protect your health and the health of others.

 Farmers come in contact with many potential sources of disease and illness including dirt, farm animals, domestic pets, farm chemicals, fertilisers, pesticides, medications, solvents and soil.
 Farmers and farm workers can also pass contaminants on to others through produce contaminated by bacteria or viruses due to poor hand washing.

-The few minutes you spend hand washing throughout the day could prevent an illness that could keep you (or others) out of action for days, weeks, or even longer – and who’s going to run the farm then?
+The few minutes spent washing your hands throughout the day can prevent an illness that could keep you (or others) out of action for days, weeks, or even longer – and who’s going to run the farm then?

 References used for this topic page

 Skin Care in the Workplace